sourcegraph/handbook/content/support/customer-support-triaging.md

 On the left panel, under *Tags*, select, *triaged*.
 You’ll want to submit the ticket as open now before going to the next step.

 Step 4:
 On the left panel, under the *Select Assignee* tab, pick *Assign to this group* and submit the ticket as open one more time -- this will make sure the ticket lands in the *Unassigned queue* (which requires that ticket have the tag “triaged,” status of “open” and assignee of the Support group).
+It's important for data integrity, to ensure that we select Virginia as the assignee for tickets that don't require CS action.

 ## FAQs